yuichi110/drawlib_docs/v0_1/docs/source/manual/advanced_topics/smartarts/doc.rst

 Smart Arts
 ==============

-Smart Art is advanced drawing feature.
-It is inspired by PowerPoint's Smart Art.
+Smart Arts are an advanced drawing feature in Drawlib, inspired by PowerPoint's Smart Art.

-Smart Arts are implemented on ``dsart`` module.
+These features are implemented within the ``dsart`` module.

-We will explain each items on each doc.
-Here is an index of smart arts.
+Below is an index of available Smart Arts with brief descriptions:

-- bubblespeech
-- sourcecode
+- bubblespeech: Represents bubble speech graphics.
+- sourcecode: Renders source code or programming-related graphics.

+Each Smart Art item provides specialized drawing capabilities tailored for different graphical needs.